glyphr-studio/Glyphr-Studio-2-Help/docs/about/licensing.md

 # Licensing
+This page outlines the license of the Glyphr Studio App itself, and the license of fonts you create.
 ## The Glyphr Studio App

 Glyphr Studio, the font editing software code itself, is licensed under GPL v3.0, which is an open-source